patrickteivas/pastebin-api/README.md

 # Paste project
-This project is containerized and is meant to create quick pastes by API.
+This project is containerized and is meant to create quick pastes by API.<br>
 Pastes are stored in Redis in-memory database without volumes (Persistence).

 ## Getting Started